 - Using a pressure cooker is fabulous because the insides can get nice and tender while not overcooking the outside.

 If you have cooked an Instant Pot pork tenderloin before that’s been thawed, you know how good it is.
 BUT, sometimes we forget to prep meat in the morning.
 Guilty as charged.

 Here’s instructions on how to cook frozen pork loin in Instant Pot for y’all.

 These are the ingredients you’ll need to get it nice and flavorful:

 - For Instant Pot users I would HIGHLY suggest getting a non stick pot

-- Pork tenderloin – this one was 2 lbs.
+- Pork loin – this one was 2 lbs.